chrisknox97/credit_risk_analysis/README.md

 ### Recall Scores

 * A Recall Score is a score used to quantify the amount of 'true' positives against actual positive results.
-* Like our previous measures, recall is measured on a scale of 0-1, whith scores closer to 1 remaining preferable.
+* Like our previous measures, recall is measured on a scale of 0-1, with scores closer to 1 remaining preferable.
 * Our dataset's highest recall scores across all metrics belonged to ``EasyEnsembleClassifer`` while the lowest belonged to ``ClusterCentroids``.

 |               | RandomOverSampler | SMOTE            | ClusterCentroids | SMOTEENN | BalancedRandomForestClassifier | EasyEnsembleClassifier |